pyupio/changelogs/README.rst

      :target: https://pyup.io/repos/github/pyupio/changelogs/
      :alt: Updates

-A changelog finder and parser for packages available on the Python Package Index (pypi).
+A changelog finder and parser for packages available on pypi, npm and rubygems.

 ************